paymill/paymill-documentation/guides/add-ons/pay-button.html.md

 For a subscription you can also insert an interval in subscription.php.

 <p class="important">
-  To use `request.php` you need to upload `paymill.crt` into the same directory on your server.
   The following requirements must be met for the server-side configuration:
   You will need access to your server to install and run server-side scripts.
   PHP equal or higher than 5.2 and cURL must be installed on the server.